fortran-lang/playground/README.md

 # The Fortran Playground

 This is an interactive Fortran playground in the browser.
-It's main purpose is for newcomers to easily get a taste for the language and learn the essentials of Fortran programming.
+Its main purpose is for newcomers to easily get a taste for the language and learn the essentials of Fortran programming.

 Follow the instructions below if you want to run the Fortran Playground server on your own computer.
+For the design of the software, see [this document](DESIGN.md).

 ## Getting started